Yohanna Roa

-Yohanna M. Roa (born 1987) is an American, Colombian born, New York-based visual artist, art critic, curator, and art historian.
+Yohanna M. Roa (born 1987) is an transcultural, New York-based visual artist, art critic, curator, and art historian.
 She studied visual arts at Instituto Departamental de Bellas Artes, and moved to New York.
-Roa’s work is held at the Tlatelolco Cultural Center in Mexico City.
+Roa's work is held at the Tlatelolco Cultural Center in Mexico City.
 Roa has worked as a curator at the Museo Universitario Arte Contemporáneo, La Tertulia Museum, Laboratorio Arte Alameda, Banco de la República Colombia, and WhiteBox NYC.
 She writes for ArtNexus and WhiteHot Magazine.

-Roa’s art is intersectional and feminist, based in her concept of "activist fabrics".
+Roa's art is intersectional and feminist, based in her concept of "activist fabrics".
 She uses traditionally feminine and domestic media, such as embroidery and crochet, to critique social hierarchies and narratives.
 In 2024, Roa presented Pocahontas and La Malinche at the Thyssen-Bornemisza Museum in Madrid, which explored the lives of La Malinche and Pocahontas from a feminist and decolonial perspective.
 She has served as a juror for the Wienwoche Festival of Art and Activism, the Barbara Deming Memorial Fund, and the Liu Shiming Art Foundation Grants.
 Roa's 2025 New York exhibition, Lessons to Understand Art History, featured textile interventions in canonical art history books.

 Education

-Born in Bogotá, Colombia, she earned a bachelor's degree in Visual Arts from the Instituto Departamental de Bellas Artes.
+She earned a bachelor's degree in Visual Arts from the Instituto Departamental de Bellas Artes.
 She later obtained a degree from the National Autonomous University of Mexico and subsequently moved to New York, where she completed a degree in Women and Gender Studies at the City University of New York.
 Roa holds a Ph.D. in History and Critical Theories of Art from Universidad Iberoamericana in Mexico.

 Artistic practice

-Roa’s work explores the intersection of textile craft, gender, and collective memory.
-Using embroidery, crochet, and sewing as artistic media, she reinterprets archives and women’s histories to address social hierarchies and cultural identity.
+Roa's work explores the intersection of textile craft, gender, and collective memory.
+Using embroidery, crochet, and sewing as artistic media, she reinterprets archives and women's histories to address social hierarchies and cultural identity.
 Her project Mujer Textil (Textile Woman) was analyzed by art critic Natalia de la Rosa in Casa del Tiempo (Universidad Autónoma Metropolitana), situating the work within Latin American feminist textile art.
 The work was also featured by the 2022 Bienal de Mujeres en las Artes Visuales (Bienal MAV).